timduru/Kat.PoiyomiToonShader/README.md

 ## SpecialFX/ Emissions0-3:  Umbra Configuration

-After configuring the Poiyomi Emissions like you would for a regular Audiolink reaction, you simply need to pick the Luma Zone1-4 or Gradient1-3 from the original Poiyomi drop list
+After configuring the Poiyomi Emissions like you would for a regular Poi Emission you simply need to pick the Luma Zone1-4 or Gradient1-3 from the original Poiyomi drop list

+(with or without AudioLink if you don't want to be audio reactive and just use the luma zones or gradients alone)

 ![image](https://github.com/timduru/Kat.PoiyomiToonShader/assets/2088877/c2c7799b-cac4-48ec-8a9a-dd934f654187)